hanabi/hanabi.github.io/Beginners.md

 # Beginners Guide for the Hyphen-ated Group

 * Are you looking to start playing games with the Hyphen-ated group?
 Fantastic - we are always looking to welcome new players.
-Take 5 minutes and go over this beginner's guide so that you can get up to speed with the basics.
+Take 5 minutes and go over this guide so that you can get up to speed with the basics.
 * This guide assumes that you are already familiar with the basic rules of Hanabi.
 If you need to brush up on them, see [this Pastebin written by Tricky](http://pastebin.com/6brGz2J4).

 <br />